Nedomas/databound/README.md

 ## Sponsors

-The initial seed of Godfather was shamefully sponsored by [SameSystem](http://www.samesystem.com) and developed during my time there.
+The initial seed of Databound was shamefully sponsored by [SameSystem](http://www.samesystem.com) and developed during my time there.